For your domain to work with your VPS hosting, you need to point the domain to your server. There are several ways to do that.

 Name: @ Points to: your VPS IP address TTL: default | Name: www Points to: your VPS IP address TTL: default |

-Access your domain's DNS zone, and delete any A records that include @, www, or cloudflare-resolve-to in its name
+Access your domain's DNS zone, and delete any A, AAAA or CNAME records that include @, www, or cloudflare-resolve-to in its name.

-Add the A record along with the CNAME record:
+Add the following A record along with the CNAME record:

 A Record | CNAME Record |